Alan-Baylis/UnityMVP/README.md

 MVP stands for Model-View-Pool, and is shamelessly based on the MVC methodology, but slightly modified for game development, specially with Unity's MonoBehaviours.

+## How to install

+The Unity project containing this code is not included (nor the folder structure) so you can add it as a submodule of your repo and update through git more easily. `Plugins` folder is a nice candidate, but anyone will do.
+It's up to you.

+1. `git submodule add https://github.com/L4D15/UnityMVP.git Assets/Plugins/UnityMVP`
+2. `git submodule init`
+3. `git submodule update`
+4. Profit.

 ## Fundamentals

 ### Model